satipclientapp/sdk/README.md

 How to start:

-•	Download the respective framework binary images, unpack and safely store them somewhere on your Mac.
+•	Download the respective framework binary images, unpack and safely store them somewhere on your Mac
 •	Open the xcode workspace
-•	Navigate to either target and fix your Framework Search Paths to have them point to the correct folder on your Mac.
+•	Navigate to either target and fix your Framework Search Paths to have them point to the correct folder on your Mac
 •	Compile and run